rrrene/authable/README.md

 # Authable

-OAuth2 Provider implementation objects and helpers using `ecto` and `postgress` for any `elixir` application.
+OAuth2 Provider implementation modules and helpers using `ecto` and `postgress` for any `elixir` application.

 ## Installation